PRODUCT PRICING FOR BUSINESS GROWTH

 Pricing is a critical component that determines the success of a product or service in a marketplace.
 Even if your product does not have competition it would be presumptuous to believe that all consumers will be open to paying the asking price during the pandemic.

 All to often businesses take the top 5 market brands and either average the pricing for the product or charge 5% - 15% above the market leader because they believe that they are better and that consumers are willing to pay more.
-3 - 6 months later they find themselves either out of business or dropping pricing by 10-20% or offering 2 plus 1 offers because nobody is buying and they have tons of unsold inventory.
+Three to Six months later they find themselves either out of business or dropping pricing by 10-20% or offering 2 plus 1 offers because nobody is buying and they have tons of unsold inventory.

-We preface that the solutions in this article does not cover other aspects involved in market success such as Branding, Advertising & Marketing, Value Proposition, Consumer Experience Journeys, GTM Strategies etc.
+We preface that the solutions in this article do not cover other aspects involved in market success such as Branding, Advertising & Marketing, Value Proposition, Consumer Experience Journeys, GTM Strategies etc.

 It relatively easy to put together a group of people and directly ask them what they would be willing to pay for your product.
 Then use that as the base and set the price.
 The problem with this approach is people ether tend to “low ball” or chose to go with one of the answers you told them (because they don’t remember the price they pay or feel overwhelmed by the other participants in the room) when you asked the question.